We’re full steam ahead charting Skylark’s journey over almost ninety years.

 At Poole Harbour, owners of trawlers, ferry boats, motorboats and yachts are told to

 refuel ready to sail to Dover for Operation Dynamo.
-Jake’s Skylark VI (pictured), VIII and IX set sail in the small flotilla leaving
+Jake’s Skylark VI (pictured) and IX set sail in the small flotilla leaving

 later that day.
-We assume all three vessels are crewed by naval personnel.
+We assume both vessels are crewed by naval personnel.

 26 May – The mass evacuation of Dunkirk begins